Arison13/Arison13/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working at ####Thryv
 - 👀 I’m interested in Learning new technologies, video games, and sports
 - 🌱 I’m currently focusing on Front-End web dev, in particular using React
 - 💞️ I’m looking to collaborate on Anything to further my skills and growth as a developer!
-- ⚡ Fun fact: I like playing instruments and learning new things!
+- ⚡ Fun fact: I like playing instruments, working out, and playing with computers!
 - 📫 How to reach me ... <a href="https://www.linkedin.com/in/arisonarias/" > LinkedIn </a>